fleetdm/fleet/docs/02-Deploying/06-Reference-Architectures.md

 to its core functionality.
 More details about ALB can be found [here](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html).

-_**Note if using [terraform reference architecture](https://github.com/fleetdm/fleet/tree/main/tools/terraform#terraform) all configurations can dynamically scale based on load(cpu/memory) and all configurations assume On-Demand pricing.
+_**Note if using [terraform reference architecture](https://github.com/fleetdm/fleet/tree/main/tools/terraform#terraform) all configurations can dynamically scale based on load(cpu/memory) and all configurations assume On-Demand pricing (savings are available through Reserved Instances).
 Calculations do not take into account NAT gateway charges or other networking related ingress/egress costs.**_

 ### Example Configuration breakpoints
 #### [Up to 1000 hosts](https://calculator.aws/#/estimate?id=ae7d7ddec64bb979f3f6611d23616b1dff0e8dbd)